 A $125 late fee will be required for applications submitted after February 1st.
 The late deadline for applicants applying after February 1st is March 1st.
 No applications will be processed after February 1st without the late fee.
 No application will be accepted after the March 1st late deadline.

 Interviews should be conducted between March 1 and May 31 of the application year preceding the fellowship start date.
 Applicants are encouraged to interview with Directors whose practice and teaching best supplement their residency training and future practice plans and/or teaching interests.
 It is the responsibility of applicants to follow up directly with the fellowship director(s) they have selected for an interview.

 Candidates are placed each year in June by a match process.
 A director who selects an IMG for the position offered in a given fellowship year must withdraw from the match and notify the Fellowship Committee by the Spring Meeting.

 All applications must come through the AAFPRS Foundation office to be recognized as an official applicant of the Facial Plastic Surgery Match.
 The $50 match fee must be paid directly to the SF Match office.
-A separate fee for the application process should be paid to the AAFPRS Foundation at the time the application is submitted.
+A separate fee for the application process should be paid by credit card to the AAFPRS Foundation at the time the application is submitted.
 The submission of a fellowship application is an agreement to participate in the match.

 Detailed match information, including candidate and director identification numbers, and rank list information is provided directly from the SF Match Office.
 Visit the SF Match website for additional information – www.sfmatch.org.